nomad-nmr/nomad-docs/docs/getting-started/IconNMR-configuration.md

 ![IconNMR automation priority](./assets/IconNMR_config_priority.png)

+---

+Once you are finished with IconNMR configuration, start IconNMR, open a queue and make any change in the queue.
+That should create a `status.html` file in `status-files` folder.
+If `/status-files/status.html` path does not exist the spectrometer client will likely fail to start.

 :::danger
 For submitting samples to IconNMR through the external setup directory, the IconNMR automation window has to be open by user with "Supervisor" permissions.
 In the case of standard TopSpin/IconNMR installation you could use **_nmrsu_** user.